maykinmedia/objects-api/docs/introduction/background.rst

 Related initiatives
 -------------------

-The Open Objecten API idea is not unique but combines international standards, ideas and existing applications and data models.
+The Open Object API idea is not unique but combines international standards, ideas and existing applications and data models.
 There are several projects that are related or similar to this project.